rupl/chrisruppel.com/blog/_posts/2016-10-12-css-transforms-level2-translate-scale-rotate.md

 ## Shorthand needed

 It seems I wasn't the only one subconsciously wanting this shortcut.
-Sometime after [Lea Verou suggested](https://twitter.com/LeaVerou/status/487350702386479105) that it's a quirk of the syntax and not the developer mindset, a small addition to the CSS Transforms spec was developed: [CSS Transforms Level 2 (draft)](https://drafts.csswg.org/css-transforms-2/).
+Sometime after [Lea Verou suggested](https://twitter.com/LeaVerou/status/487350702386479105) that it's a quirk of the syntax and not the developer mindset, a small addition to the CSS Transforms Level 2 spec was developed: [individual transform properties](https://www.w3.org/TR/css-transforms-2/#individual-transforms).

+<ins class="update" datetime="2021-11-09">The spec is no longer draft</ins>

-Although the spec is not remotely finalized, Chrome 53 has already shipped the feature behind the [Experimental Web Platform features](chrome://flags/#enable-experimental-web-platform-features) flag, so this new syntax can be tested today.
+Although the spec is not 100% finalized, many browsers have shipped this to their stable channel.
+This new syntax can be easily tested today.

 <iframe width="100%" height="220" src="/sandbox/css-transforms-level2-example1/" frameborder="0"></iframe>